 Q: Is it actually possible pay my mortgage with a credit card?
 I’ve heard that it can be done with certain mortgage companies but don’t know where to turn to find our more.

 A: Well first of all, you know I’ve got to ask… are you looking to pay a mortgage with a credit card for purposes of convenience or leveraging this big monthly spending obligation in order to earn lots of reward points, miles or cash back?
-Or do you need to pay by credit card because you don’t have the funds on hand to make your payment?
+Or are you essentially borrowing the money with a credit card because you don’t have the funds on hand to make your payment?

 Meanwhile if it’s a rent payment you need to make, then check out WilliamPaid…

 WilliamPaid is free if using a bank account, but if you use a credit card the fee was 2.95% the last time I checked.
 A good option for those in apartments.

 With either service, make sure you use the right card!
 If you need to pay this money back over time, don’t get ripped off with 15% or 20% interest from your bank.
 Instead consider one of these cards which give 0% on purchases.